zeelsheladiya/OurDB-Database/docs/README.md

-# 4. Feasibility Study

-## 4.1.
-Financial Feasibility
-It is too light weight and it doesn't need any high end requirements to run.
-So it can be too cheap or very affordable for all kinds of developers.

-## 4.2.
-Technical feasibility
-OurDB is a completely data operation based application.
-The main  technologies and tools that are associated with OurDB are ,

-- C++ Compiler

-This technology is freely available and technical skills required are manageable.
-From These it’s clear that the project OurDB is technically feasible.

-## 4.3.
-Resource and Time Feasibility
-Resource that are required for the OurDB project includes, C++ compiler, Space in physical disk to record the data, C and C++ supported environment

-## 5. Consideration
-1. Performance
-2. Security
-3. Usability and ease of use
-4. Capacity and Scalability
-5. Availability
-6. Maintainability

 ## 6. GETTING STARTED
 This will tell you about the OurDB database.
 And how to use it.Its so simple to use this database system you don’t need to install whole database  system like any other.
 But just add some database files not more than(under 1.5	MB) and need to install c++17 compiler(minimum requirement).